apache/axis-axis2-java-core/1_1/modules/samples/quickstart/README.txt

 Axis2 Quick Start Guide- Sample 1
 =================================

+This sample contains source code for the xdocs/1_1/quickstartguide.html document found in the extracted Axis2 Documents Distribution.
+For a more detailed description on the source code kindly see this 'Axis2 Quick Start Guide' document.

 Introduction
 ============
 In this sample, we are deploying a pojo after writing a services.xml and